PGilbertSchmitt/SwappingApp/README.md

 end
 ```

-After the items are traded, any trades involving either item (excluding the initial trade that started this) is destroyed.
+After the items are traded, any trades involving either item (excluding the initial trade that started this) are destroyed.

 ## Pending features